17ColinMiPerry/daisy/README.md

-# Daisy is a lightweight + zero dependency middleware chainer for `net/http`
+# Daisy

-Syntax is meant to be extremely readable, following a first-in first-executed pattern
+Daisy is a lightweight + zero dependency middleware chainer for `net/http` Syntax is meant to be extremely readable, following a first-in first-executed pattern

 ## Installation